 Itsukushima: The Temple in the Water

-On the island of Miyajima, the Itsukushima Shrine is famous for its iconic floating torii gate, which appears to emerge from the sea during high tide.
+On the island of Miyajima, the Itsukushima shrine is famous for its iconic floating torii gate, which appears to emerge from the sea during high tide.
 This Shinto temple, dating back to the 12th century, symbolizes the harmony between man and nature and is a UNESCO World Heritage Site.

-Located in Kyoto, Kiyomizu-dera is famous for its wooden balcony that juts out over a cliff, offering panoramic views of the city and the surrounding mountains.
+Located in Kyoto, Kiyomizu-dera is famous for its wooden balcony that juts out over a cliff, offering panoramic views of the city and surrounding mountains.
 Originally built in 778, the temple is dedicated to the goddess Kannon and is surrounded by cherry and maple trees, making it especially beautiful during spring and autumn.

-Byodo-in: A Buddhist Sanctuary in Uji
+Byodo-in: A Buddhist Refuge in Uji

 Rinnō-ji: The Historic Temple of Nikko